-- (a) Reconsideration may be granted only one time. - (b) A motion to reconsider can be made only under the following circumstances: - (1) At the same meeting at which the bill is passed or defeated; or,

-(2) Within 15 legislative days of the meeting at which the bill was defeated or prior to the interim study joint recess, whichever occurs first, in which case the same file notice is required as for setting a bill.
-A "legislative day" is any day a Daily File is printed, including check-in session days.

-Authors seeking reconsideration under this subsection will notify the committee secretary in writing in order that notice of reconsideration may be published in the file.

-(c) Vote Required for Reconsideration: A majority vote of the committee is required to grant reconsideration.
-A roll call is necessary.
+- 1) Reconsideration may be granted only one time. - 2) A motion to reconsider can be made only under the following circumstances: - a) At the same meeting at which the bill is passed or defeated; or, - b) Within 15 legislative days of the meeting at which the bill was defeated or prior to the interim study joint recess, whichever occurs first, in which case the same File Notice is required as for setting a bill.
+A "legislative day" is any day a Daily File is printed, including check-in session days. - Authors seeking reconsideration under this subsection will notify the committee secretary in writing in order that notice of reconsideration may be published in the File. - 3) Vote Required for Reconsideration: A majority vote of the Committee is required to grant reconsideration.
 These requirements may be suspended with the approval of the Rules Committee and a two-thirds vote of the House.